Paraphrasing vs Summarising: What are the Differences? (With Examples)

 What is Summarising?

-summarising entails condensing the main points or key ideas of a longer text into a shorter, more concise version.
+Summarising entails condensing the main points or key ideas of a longer text into a shorter, more concise version.

 Unlike paraphrasing, which retains the original text’s structure and detail, summarising focuses on capturing the essence of the text in a succinct manner.
 Summaries provide readers with a clear overview of the main arguments, findings, or conclusions of a source without unnecessary detail or repetition.